Crucial Healthcare Cybersecurity Measures to Protect Your Patients

 MailMyStatements now offers credit-card-on-file technology!
 Integrate your payment systems with MMS to safely and securely store patient credit card information, allowing patients to make automatic payments over a certain time period.

-With medical practice cybersecurity and PHI safety becoming ever-more important as healthcare organizations transition to a mostly digital format, it’s important to make sure that your cybersecurity and HIPAA-compliance efforts aren’t still living in the 20th century.
+With healthcare cybersecurity and PHI safety becoming ever-more important as medical organizations transition to a mostly digital format, it’s important to make sure that your cybersecurity and HIPAA-compliance efforts aren’t still living in the 20th century.
 There are a variety of strategies that companies can employ to help prevent data theft and security breaches, but with limited resources, it’s important to focus on methods that will maximize protection while minimizing costs and time.

 Ransomware attacks have jumped 50 percent from the first half of 2020, according to a study conducted by Check Point Research; because of the pressure caused by the COVID-19 pandemic, hospitals have been the hardest hit by these attempts.
-As we leave 2020 behind and enter a new year, take this opportunity to start fresh with your medical practice cybersecurity strategy using these tips.
+Prepare your practice and protect sensitive patient data with these healthcare cybersecurity tips.

 Unfortunately, a simple email or username and password combination is no longer enough to prevent hackers from accessing your information.
 In addition to hacking tactics becoming more sophisticated and cloud data being easier to access from anywhere in the world than data stored on hard drives, a shocking 83% of people surveyed in a 2018 study reported using the same password for multiple sites.
 This means that if a hacker obtains your login information from a relatively harmless site, such as an e-commerce website or a social media account you no longer use, the hacker can then easily access more sensitive data through portals like a bank account or a work login.